Litehaus

 Prerequisite Knowledge:

-• Familiarity with cyber forensics best practices
+• Familiarity with TCP/IP networking,

-• Comfortable with a Linux command line.
+• Basic knowledge of the Linux command line.

 Overview of Workshop Objectives